kedarhiremath-intel/learn-tessent/README.md

 # learn-tessent
-This repository is a sandbox environment for running the DFT insertion flow using plain vanilla Tessent commands, with a special emphasis on the Iron Wood and Powder Mill projects.
+This repository is a sandbox environment for running the DFT insertion flow using vanilla Tessent shell commands and the workflow recommended by Siemens EDA.
+I will develop a variety of use cases with a special emphasis on the Iron Wood and Powder Mill projects.

-The intent is to show you what frameworks like TEAMaker and MINT are actually doing "behind the scenes", so you will be well-prepared to use these or other Tessent-based tools, flows and methodologies.
+The intent is to show you what Intel frameworks like TEAMaker and MINT are actually doing "behind the scenes", so you will be very well-prepared to use these or other Tessent-based tools, flows and methodologies.

-There is no dependency on any group or repository.
-All the required files are contained within this repository, with the exception of the CAD tools which should already be present on your system.
+This is an entirely self-contained repository, meaning that there is no external dependency, with the exception of the CAD tools which should already be present on your system.

 Here is the high-level Tessent insertion flow: